Dialpad Powerdialer with Salesforce

 Clonelist_v2.gif

-Ensure your Call Centers and Lists receive the exact attention they need by prioritizing their rank.
+Ensure your Contact Centers and Lists receive the exact attention they need by prioritizing their rank.

 List Prioritization